waveform-computing/oliphant/docs/merge.rst

         to the current schema if omitted.
     :param dest_table: The destination table into which data will be inserted.

+    Inserts rows from the table named by *source_schema* and *source_table* into the table named by *target_schema* and *target_table*.
+The schema parameters can be omitted in which case they will default to the current schema.

+    Columns of the two tables will be matched by name, *not* by position.
+Any columns that do not occur in both tables will be omitted (if said columns occur in the target table, the defaults of those columns will be used on insertion).
+The source table may also be a view.

 .. function:: auto_merge(source_schema, source_table, dest_schema, dest_table, dest_key)
               auto_merge(source_schema, source_table, dest_schema, dest_table)
               auto_merge(source_table, dest_table, dest_key)